The Principal, is secretary to the Board in a non-voting capacity.

 Developing a Culture of Achievement

-The Board and the Principal continued to work with the staff and the Parents’ Association to encourage increased parental involvement in their children’s learning and development and to examine ways of raising ambition and motivation levels generally.
+The Board and the Principal continue to work with the staff and the Parents’ Association to encourage increased parental involvement in their children’s learning and development and to examine ways of raising ambition and motivation levels generally.
 Practical steps were taken on top of initiatives already in place.

 Parents of incoming first year students are given a clear message regarding the importance of achieving academically.
 They receive a copy of the NAPD / NPC booklet ‘Moving Up’, to help them support their children in their first year at school.